 Community Support Programs

-Community Support Programs (CSPs) offer coordinated professional care and treatment for adults who live with severe mental illness.
-Clients receive a range of services in the community.
-Services aim to meet a client’s unique needs, reduce symptoms, and lead to recovery.
+Community Support Programs (CSP) offer coordinated professional care and treatment for adults who live with severe mental illness.
+Consumers receive a range of services in the community.
+Services aim to meet a consumer’s unique needs, reduce symptoms, and lead to recovery.
 Program staff focus on these values:

-• Collaboration—The service provider and client work together toward positive outcomes.
+• Collaboration—The service provider and consumer work together toward positive outcomes.

-• Hope—CSP services focus on the client getting better.
+• Hope—CSP services focus on the consumer getting better.

-• Personal choice—The client’s needs and goals drive any decisions about treatment and support.
+• Personal choice—The consumer’s needs and goals drive any decisions about treatment and support.

-• Respect—CSP clients are experts in their own experiences.
+• Respect—CSP consumers are experts in their own experiences.

 Who is eligible

-CSPs are for people who have a severe mental health diagnosis.
+People who have a severe mental health diagnosis are eligible for the services provided by a CSP team.
 The condition must get in the way of daily living.
 It also must put a person at risk of needing to go to a hospital or an institution.
-People who have a history of taking part in high-risk behavior get priority in CSPs.
+People who have a history of taking part in high-risk behavior get priority in CSP.

 Learn more about the screening process and how to enroll.